thunderbird89/esf/stories/story-knock-knock.md

 At one hundred and twenty thousand meters above Earth's surface, sixty-one Talons from four nations formed up in a loose sphere.
 Most of the pilots had never met, had never flown together, but they'd all received the same briefing twelve hours ago.
 They knew what they were facing.
 They knew the stakes.

-Lieutenant Miguel Freitas's tactical display showed them all—blue icons scattered across his screen, each one representing a pilot from a different nation.
+Lieutenant Miguel Freitas's tactical display showed them all - blue icons scattered across his screen, each one representing a pilot from a different nation.
 Strangers, yes, but united by a common purpose.

 They were Earth's defenders.